Truncated Step-Level Sampling with Process Rewards for Retrieval-Augmented Reasoning: Methodology

 \section{Methodology}

-We present \Ours{}, a training framework for search-augmented LLM reasoning that combines truncated step-level sampling with dense LLM-as-judge rewards.
+We present \Ours{}, a training framework for retrieval-augmented LLM reasoning that combines truncated step-level sampling with dense, decomposed process rewards.
 We build on the multi-turn search interaction framework of \SearchR{}~\citep{jin2025searchr1trainingllmsreason} and optimize using a modified GRPO objective.
 Figure~\ref{fig:overview} provides a high-level overview.